Telescope Fund

 - Women With a Vision

-Common Characteristics of Funded Organizations:
+Common Characteristics of Funded Organisations:

-- State-based civic engagement and organizing
+- State-based civic engagement and organising

 - Progressive policy advocacy

-- Grassroots community organizing infrastructure
+- Grassroots community organising infrastructure

 Key Takeaways for Grant Writers